RainCat1998/obsidian-custom-attachment-location/README.md

 - See available [tokens](#tokens).

+> [!WARNING]
+>
+> This setting is needed for very specific use cases.
+For majority of users, it should stay blank.
+>
+> If set, all links to attachments will be created as markdown links, even if Obsidian settings are configured to use `[[Wikilinks]]`.
+>
+> If set it to `${generatedAttachmentFilePath}`, it does not make sense, leave blank instead.
+>
+> If set it to `${noteFilePath}`, the most likely it is not what you need, as it will insert link to the note itself, instead of the attachment files.
+Some users reported they have this incorrect value set automatically during the invalid update.
+Leave this setting blank instead.

 ### Should rename attachment folder

 Automatically update attachment folder name if [Location for New Attachments](#location-for-new-attachments) contains `${noteFileName}`.